VINYL FLOORING

 Why vinyl for bathrooms?

-Vinyl wins in bathrooms because:
+Vinyl wins in bathrooms for a handful of practical reasons:

 LVT vs sheet vinyl for bathrooms